Onelinerhub/onelinerhub/nginx/how-to-proxy-tcp.md

-# How to proxy TCP
+# How to proxy TCP traffic

 ```nginx
 stream {